m-albalushi/moviezone-app/README.md

 1. Create a Supabase account and a new project.
 2. Get the following from your Supabase dashboard:

-- Project URL
+- Project URL is your-supabase-url
-- Anon Public API Key
+- Anon Public API Key is your-anon-key

 4. In Supabase: